 International relocation is never easy.
 Once you consider all the aspects you have to take care of, and all the issues you’ll have to face, you’ll soon see that it is one of the most complicated projects a person can undertake.
 Now, add to that the complexity of moving during a pandemic, and you will soon see why most moving companies don’t recommend dealing with it now.
 But, if you are truly keen on returning home after living abroad in the middle of a pandemic, there is a way that you can tackle it.
 And to help you make this a bit easier, we are going to go through the major points.

 Returning home during the coronavirus pandemic

 The important thing to understand about returning home during the coronavirus pandemic is that you need to plan carefully.
-While certain optimists hope that this will all blow over in a month or two, we could be looking at a pandemic that can take a full year to resolve.
+While some optimists hoped that all would blow over in a month or two, we are closing on one year of the pandemic.
 During this time, travel is limited, to say the least.
 Some countries allow their citizens to come back home, while others outright ban travel.
 And whatever the current situation is in your country, it can suddenly change.
-After all, two months ago, nobody thought that COVID-19 was anything serious.
+After all, early in 2020, nobody thought that COVID-19 was anything serious.
 So, what we strongly recommend is that you plan carefully before you move.

 Is it absolutely necessary to travel?

 Once you do a bit of research, you will see that shipping your items to your home country can be much easier than completely moving there.
 If you have friends or relatives that can handle your items, you should consider finding a shipping company and arrange for their pickup.
 The biggest reason why countries either discourage or outright ban travel is that COVID-19 is highly contagious.
 Therefore, moving back home is much more dangerous than simply shipping your items.
 Our advice is to carefully consider whether traveling is the right decision.